-I let it sit for about 3 minutes and here is how it looked after that…see how thick this gets?
+let it sit for about 3 minutes; here is how it looked after 3 minute…see how thick it gets?

-I used a spoon to put it the batter on my hot buttered griddle (this is my favorite griddle) because these are so thick and fluffy they take a few extra minutes to cook up
+use a spoon to put the batter on your hot buttered griddle (this is my favorite griddle) because these are so thick and fluffy they take a few extra minutes to cook up, be patient

-For my final photo I didn’t put any syrup on top as I didn’t want to take away from the pancakes.
-Look how fluffy they are.
-We added mini chocolate chips to the batter for 1/2 of the recipe as my daughter loves it that way.
-You can add anything you love as well.
+For the final photo, I didn’t put any syrup on top as I didn’t want to take away from the pancakes.
+Look how fluffy they are!

-Again out of all the recipes I ever did…this by far is the best recipe for fluffy and light pancakes.
+Out of all the recipes I tried…this by far is the best recipe for fluffy and light pancakes.
 I know you will love em!
 Enjoy!!!!